[20K] Vile History

 “They were evidently able to make some changes to their dna and they were planning to introduce them to the general population if they proved stable during trials.
 We haven’t found anything conclusive, but the doctors seemed happy with the results once they began to trial them on volunteers from the military.

-“We’re looking again at some of the simian bones.”
+“We’re looking again at some of the supposedly simian bones.”

 “I’d like to conduct this research from the comforting surrounds of the Horizon, but unfortunately we need to overcome our reluctance to stay down here – we can’t keep running back to the ship just because the worlds we investigate are creepy.

-“The rain is coming down, it’s not too heavy, but the whole planet seems to have gone dark.
+“The rain is coming down, it’s not too heavy, but night here is pitch black.
 I’ve been in touch with the Horizon – I admit this was more to reassure myself than anything else.
-Our friends from Mars have effected full repairs to the second Triton and they say we won’t be having any more trouble with the launch bay.
+Our friends from Mars have effected full repairs to the second Triton and they say we won’t be having any more trouble with the launch bay door.
 I wish we had more landing craft and more than a handful of second-hand Saracens.
 I think we’ll probably return to Earth after this is over, see if we can get ourselves some better equipment.
 Will they give us anything when we return with nothing more than a handful of mysteries?
 I’d say no, but we have found them a habitable planet, so…”

 “Some of my team report hearing noises echoing along the corridor – the sounds of metal spars hitting the ground, or tables and metal pallets being overturned.
 When they investigate, there’s nothing there.
 Nobody has been able to locate the source of the sounds.
 I also thought I heard something about five minutes ago, but I was looking over Quince’s shoulder and he was talking into a vox-recorder at the time, so I couldn’t make the sound out.